sco1/wheely-bucket/README.md

   lockfiles for locked dependencies.

-  python_version and platform are expected in a form understood by 'pip download'; multiple targets may be specified.
+  python_version and platform are expected in a form understood by 'pip download'; multiple comma-delimited targets may be specified.
 If not specified, pip will default to matching the currently running interpreter.

 Arguments:
   TOPDIR  Base directory  [required]

 Options:
   --dest DIRECTORY       Destination directory  [default: .]
-  --recurse / --no-recurse  Parse child directories for lockfiles  [default:
+  -r, --recurse          Parse child directories for lockfiles [default:
-                            no-recurse]
+                         False]
-  --python-version TEXT     Python interpreter version(s) --platform TEXT           Platform specification(s) --lock-filename TEXT      Name of lockfile to match  [default: uv.lock] --help                    Show this message and exit.
+  --lock-filename TEXT   Name of lockfile to match  [default: uv.lock] --python-version TEXT  Python interpreter version(s) --platform TEXT        Platform specification(s) --help                 Show this message and exit.
 ```

 <!-- [[[end]]] -->